Texas has thirty-three of the known forty-seven known species of bats living in the state. Texas has more bat species than any other state.

 Parking in the Napa Auto Parts Store parking lot is allowed, but please park after store hours.
 (7 pm)

 Bring blankets or chairs and sit on the grass at the Napa store.
 Management of the Napa store says they are okay with this.

-The rooftop at the popular restaurant URBAN opened its rooftop to bat watching at sunset in Round Rock.
-They are an over 21 years establishment.
-They are open Thursday through Sunday from 5 PM-11 PM, and this would be an excellent place for a dinner or date night and, of course, to watch the bats.
+The rooftop at famous restaurant URBAN opened its rooftop to bat watching at sunset in Round Rock.
+They are over 21 years establishment.
+They are open Thursday through Sunday from 5 pm-11 pm, and this would be an excellent place for a dinner or date night and, of course, to watch the bats.